379 Huenna

 379 Huenna is a large asteroid located in the main asteroid belt.
-It was discovered by Auguste Charlois on 8 January 1984 at Nice Observatory, and was named after the island of Ven.
+It was discovered by French astronomer Auguste Charlois on 8 January 1984 at Nice Observatory, and was named after the Swedish island of Ven.
 Classified as a primitive B-type or C-type asteroid, it is a member of the Themis family.
 It is estimated to be roughly 87.5 km in diameter, rotating once ever 14.14 hours.

-Huenna has one known moon.
+Huenna has one known moon, designated S/2003 (379) 1.
 The moon, which is currently unnamed, was discovered on 14 August 2003 by Jean-Luc Margot at Keck Observatory.
 It orbits Huenna on a wide and eccentric 80-day orbit, suggesting that it may be a captured object.

 Discovery and naming

-Huenna was discovered on 8 January 1894 by astronomer Auguste Charlois at Nice observatory.
+Huenna was discovered on 8 January 1894 by French astronomer Auguste Charlois at Nice observatory.
 Its discovery was announced in the journal Astronomische Nachrichten on 17 January, under the old-style provisional designation 1894 AQ.
 By 1902, the asteroid was given the name Huenna.
 The name is the Latin form of Hven, an archaic spelling of an island between Denmark and Sweden.
 Astronomer Tycho Brahe observed for more than 20 years on the island, eventually directing the construction of two observatories there in 1576–1596, Uraniborg and Stjerneborg.

 In 1925, the old-style scheme for minor planet provisional designations was replaced by the system currently in use.
 The Minor Planet Center (MPC) has since retroactively applied the new system to old-style provisional designations.
 Thus, Huenna's provisional designation given upon its discovery was changed to A894 AA.